lsst-dm/dmtn-256/index.rst

 Number of matches
 -----------------

-We can expand the table that we built before to include the number of fake source matches.
+We can expand the table that we built before to include the number of fake source matches, also including an estimation of the "contamination" -- this is the diaSources that have no match with the fakes, and also applying the conventional flag cuts.

 .. _table-nfakematches: